 to know your employees' strengths.

-- know the strengths of your employees.
-Putting people in the right job fit is part of engaging your employees where both the organisation and the employee benefits.
+- Putting people in the right job fit is part of engaging your employees where both the organisation and the employee benefit.
 Engagement increases when the focus is on employees’ strengths

-- recognise and reward your employees – from mastering a new work process, gaining a sought-after client, solving a problem that creates value for an organisation, to exemplary demonstrations of an organisation’s core values.
-Recognition of the contribution made by the individual is a major part of employee engagement.
+- From mastering a new work process, gaining a sought-after client, and solving a problem that creates value for an organisation to exemplary demonstrations of an organisation’s core values, recognition of the contribution made by the individual is a significant part of employee engagement.